 My career journey began in 2008 where I served as a Research Analyst and Student Associate at ValueFronteira Limited, an economic research and consulting firm.
 At VF, I prepared monthly macroeconomic reports, industry reports, money and financial market updates and wrote articles on economic issues.

 Thereafter, I moved to Agusto & Co., Nigeria’s top research and credit ratings company, where I built my skills in Macroeconomic and Industry Analysis.
 I currently work as an Economist at the Nigerian Economic Summit Group (NESG), a foremost private sector-led think tank, committed to the development of a competitive Nigerian economy.
 At the NESG, I lead several research projects including the annual NESG Macroeconomic Outlook, which defines the NESG’s advocacy agenda with the Nigerian government for the year.
 Since inception, the report has gained significant global readership and is a reference tool for policy makers, business leaders on key policy and economic issues surrounding the Nigerian Economy.
-You can view the latest report here.
+You can view the 2020 edition here and the 2021 edition here.